Antidistillation Fingerprinting: Experiments

 \textbf{Algorithms.} We compare ADFP with the red-and-green-list fingerprinting~\citep{kirchenbauer2023watermark,sander2024watermarking} described in \cref{sec:formulations}.
 The methods are denoted as \textit{antidistillation} and \textit{red-and-green-list} in the experiments, respectively.
 Both methods use the same hash function, key and fingerprint detection process for fair comparison.

 \textbf{Models.} To simulate a realistic distillation scenario, we use distinct teacher and proxy models.
-We consider two scenarios where the student model is the same as or different from the proxy model.
-Specifically, we use \path|deepseek-ai/DeepSeek-R1-Distill-Qwen-7B|~\citep{guo2025deepseek} as the teacher model, \path|Qwen/Qwen2.5-3B|~\citep{team2024qwen2} as the proxy model, and either \path|Qwen/Qwen2.5-3B| or \path|meta-llama/Llama-3.2-3B|~\citep{grattafiori2024llama} as the student model.
+We consider two scenarios where the student is the same as or different from the proxy.
+For GSM8K and OASST1, we use \path|deepseek-ai/DeepSeek-R1-Distill-Qwen-7B|~\citep{guo2025deepseek} as the teacher model, \path|Qwen/Qwen2.5-3B|~\citep{team2024qwen2} as the proxy model, and either \path|Qwen/Qwen2.5-3B| or \path|meta-llama/Llama-3.2-3B|~\citep{grattafiori2024llama} as the student model.
+For MBPP, we use the code-specialized \path|Qwen/Qwen2.5-Coder-7B-Instruct| teacher together with \path|Qwen/Qwen2.5-Coder-3B-Instruct| as the proxy, and either \path|Qwen/Qwen2.5-Coder-3B-Instruct| or \path|meta-llama/Llama-3.2-3B-Instruct| as the student model.

-\textbf{Benchmarks.} We consider two domains for distillation: mathematical reasoning and open-domain dialogue.
+\textbf{Benchmarks.} We consider three domains for distillation: mathematical reasoning, open-domain dialogue, and code generation.
 For mathematical reasoning, we use the GSM8K dataset~\citep{cobbe2021training}, which consists of grade school math problems.
 We use all $7473$ problems in the training set, and construct prompts by concatenating each problem with a system prompt in the model's chat template.
 For open-domain dialogue, we use the OASST1 dataset~\citep{openassistant2023conversations}, which contains multi-turn conversations.
 We construct a subsampled dataset of $8192$ prompts, each by concatenating the conversation history until an assistant message with a system prompt in the model's chat template.
+For code generation, we use MBPP~\citep{austin2021program}.
+We combine the official train, validation, and test pools, use the first $70\%$ ($674$ problems) for fingerprinted generation and student fine-tuning.
+Following a standard function-completion setup, each prompt includes the problem description and one public assertion, and teacher utility is measured by execution pass rate and syntax validity.